eduardoshanahan/devcontainers-deploy-docker/documentation/DEPLOYMENT GUIDE.md

 ## Overview

 This guide provides step-by-step instructions for deploying and configuring Ubuntu VPS servers using this Ansible-based infrastructure automation project.
-The deployment process is designed to be secure, repeatable, and production-ready.
+The deployment process is designed to be secure, repeatable, and production-ready with comprehensive monitoring and reporting capabilities.

 ## Prerequisites